GSA/search.digitalgov.gov/_posts/2014-12-17-govbox-jobs.md

 One of the most common search tasks is to look for current job openings.
 We created the Jobs module to help searchers quickly find relevant jobs.

 When you [turn on the Job Openings](/manual/display-overview.html) module, searchers looking for jobs on your site will see up to three relevant jobs listings on your results page.
+You will need to [contact us](mailto:search@support.digitalgov.gov) to get the Jobs module enabled for your site.

 ## Federal Government